dhorsley/za/docs/handbook/handbook_1.2.1.md

 The REPL is ideal for rapid prototyping and interactive data exploration.
 Test your commands interactively before incorporating them into scripts.

-**Note:** All examples in this handbook should be tested in standalone files before use, as REPL behavior may differ from script execution due to variable scoping and state management.

 ```za
 # Filter system data for interesting entries
 >> high_usage = disk_usage() ?> `#.usage_percent > 50`